Tax laws should promote robust economic activity and a vibrant community banking sector and foster saving and investment.

 Many of today’s tax-exempt credit unions and Farm Credit System (FCS) lenders are multi-billion-dollar entities.
 New rules from the National Credit Union Administration (NCUA) will further blur the distinction between credit unions and community banks.
 Many community banks that serve urban and suburban areas have already been squeezed out of consumer lending by tax-subsidized credit unions.
 Now, community bank commercial lending is also under threat.
 FCS lenders pose a similar threat to agricultural community banks.
 Credit unions and FCS lenders are becoming the equivalent of banks and should be taxed equivalently.

 The estate tax jeopardizes the succession of community banks from generation to generation.
 A family estate should never be forced to sell its interest in a community bank to pay a transfer tax.
 Forced sales of once family-owned community banks to other community banks or, frequently, to larger regional or national banks, coupled with a recent surge in regulatory burden, accelerate the current trend toward consolidation in the banking sector.
-Consolidation reduces competition and results in fewer product offerings, lower rates on deposits, higher rates on loans and higher fees.
 As noted above, the Tax Cuts and Jobs Act temporarily doubles the estate tax exemption through 2025.
-ICBA will advocate for elimination of the estate tax, or at least for permanence of the higher exemption level before it expires..
+ICBA will advocate for permanence of the higher exemption level before it expires and will oppose changes that would effectively increase the taxation of estates, such as change to the step up in basis in the valuation of assets.

 Bank-Specific Revenue Raisers

-ICBA is strongly opposed to any bank or finance-specific revenue raisers whether they be taxes intended to offset the costs of the financial rescue or reduce the trading of financial assets or offset the cost of tax cuts.
+ICBA is strongly opposed to any bank or finance-specific revenue raisers whether they be taxes intended to reduce the trading of financial assets or offset the cost of tax cuts.
 Moreover, in recent years, Congress and the Administration have increasingly turned to the banking sector as a source of revenue, or “pay fors,” to offset the cost of new spending wholly unrelated to the sector.
 These have taken the form of taxes, fees, revenue cuts, and tax compliance measures administered by banks.
 The banking sector must not serve as a revenue source for unrelated spending.
 ICBA will oppose such measures even when they exempt community banks.